nitrogenlabs/lex/docs/about.md

 By default, all `.js` files will be checked by Flow.
 Typescript can be used instead if using the `-t` flag or `useTypescript` in a `lex.config.js` file.

-## Webpack
+## Building Web Apps

-Bundling your app has never been easier with Webpack 4.
+Bundling your web app has never been easier with Webpack 4.
 With the capability to code split dynamically, segments of code can even be lazy loaded.
 Lex uses Webpack with a few plugins to take care of the most common app requirements:

-- [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin) - Removes all files from the output directory.
 - [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) - Copies all static files to output directory.
 This includes images (*./img*) and fonts (*./fonts*) files.
 - [define-plugin](https://webpack.js.org/plugins/define-plugin) - Defines the environment variables.
 - [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) - Embed all scripts in *index.html*.